Research Collaboration with the University of Bath

 Getting the right advice can make all the difference, whether you are a start-up business, a not-for-profit organisation or a growth SME.

-This programme aims to facilitate introductions for you to collaboration with experts from the University of Bath - as research partners or through consultantancy.
+This programme aims to facilitate introductions for you to collaborate with experts from the University of Bath - as research partners or through consultants.

 Who to engage with at the University of Bath

 Matthew Davidson is Director of the Centre for Sustainable Chemical Technologies (CSCT) at the University of Bath.
 He graduated in Chemistry from the University of Wales, Swansea in 1990 and received a PhD from the University of Cambridge in 1993.
 He was elected to a Research Fellowship at St John’s College Cambridge in 1992 and held Lectureships in the Department of Chemistry at Cambridge (1995) and at Durham University (1995-1999) before being appointed to a Chair of Inorganic Chemistry at the University of Bath in 1999.He established the Centre for Sustainable Chemical Technologies (CSCT) at Bath in 2008 and is currently Director of its EPSRC Doctoral Training Centre (DTC).
 Professor Davidson is a Fellow of the Royal Society of Chemistry and is a previous recipient of the Harrison Memorial Prize of the Royal Society of Chemistry and a Royal Society Industry Fellowship.

 David Coley is Professor of Low Carbon Design and head of the Energy and the Design of Environments research centre.
 His research focuses on minimising the energy use of buildings through a process of physical design and an understanding of occupant behaviour.
 He is also interested in citywide energy modelling.